 - Are taking medicine that can affect the immune system

+Your doctor may recommend that you wait to get the typhoid vaccine if you are taking anti-malaria drugs.
 Your doctor can recommend the vaccine that’s right for you.

 - What are the side effects of the typhoid vaccine?